The History of CRM From the 1950s to Today

 Late 2000s: Social CRMs Enter the Scene

-In 2009, Salesforce reached another milestone in the history of customer service when it introduced the Service Cloud.
+In 2009, Salesforce reached another milestone in the history of customer service when it introduced the Salesforce Service Cloud.
 Using the SaaS model, the Service Cloud offered customer service and support automation features.
-In the same year, the first application built on Force.com for Apple’s iPhone was launched and became the first enterprise partner on Apple’s App Store.
+In the same year, the first CRM software built on Force.com for Apple’s iPhone was launched and became the first enterprise partner on Apple’s App Store.

-Fast forward to the present age: social media has become an important channel in communicating with customers, and many providers have included this feature in their systems.
+Fast forward to the present age: Social media has become an important channel for communicating with customers, and many providers have included this feature in their systems.
 Check out our article on the best social CRM platforms and see how top providers can help you track engagements, listen to your audience, and communicate interactively with customers.

 2010s: The Explosion of Technology & Rise of CRM Providers